 TXVs tend to maintain fairly constant levels of evaporator exit superheat and condenser exit subcooling for an air-conditioning application with a properly sized, cross-charged, TXV flow control device.
 Because of this, use of the ambient control option to apply small linear corrections to the design superheat and subcooling levels should allow one to simulate the cycle effect of a TXV control quite well until the limit of TXV control is reached.
 (In heating mode, the subcooling levels vary more than in cooling but still much less than with fixed flow controls.)

-fixed flow controls are larger, generally more nonlinear, and often the
+flow controls are larger, generally more nonlinear, and often the HX exit

-HX exit conditions go into the two-phase region at the more off-design
+conditions go into the two-phase region at the more off-design conditions.

-conditions.
-Because of this, extrapolations of experimental superheat and
+Because of this, extrapolations of experimental superheat and subcooling trends

-subcooling trends for these controls are limited to the point at which
+for these controls are limited to the point at which refrigerant two-phase exit

 Fixed Flow Control with Accumulator

-with other HX sizings or designs would be for the case of a specified fixed
+other HX sizings or designs would be for the case of a specified fixed opening

-opening flow control (capillary tube or short tube orifice), with an accumulator,
+flow control (capillary tube or short tube orifice), with an accumulator, where

-where the compressor inlet superheat would remain fairly constant at a
+the compressor inlet superheat would remain fairly constant at a low value with

-low value with ambient, as long as there were some liquid in the accumulator.
+ambient, as long as there were some liquid in the accumulator.
+Here a low

-Here a low superheat value would be specified and the levels of subcooling
+superheat value would be specified and the levels of subcooling would be

-would be determined by the system balance where the mass flow through the
+determined by the system balance where the mass flow through the flow control